Quick Asian noodle bowls are an easy delivery system for an array of colorful vegetables.

-Bean-thread noodles are generally considered gluten-free, but as with all packaged products, pay attention to whether the package states that they’re prepared in a facility that processes foods with gluten.
-You can also use other kinds of noodles, as suggestion under variations.
+Bean thread noodles are generally considered gluten-free, but as with all packaged products, pay attention to whether the package states that they’re prepared in a facility that processes foods with gluten.
+See more in this site’s Guide to Bean Thread Noodles.

 Once you get the hang of this recipe, which is about equal parts soup and noodle dish, it might just be the thing you want to make when you crave a warming Asian-style dish in minutes.